Tandi Dorji: Education

-He holds a Bachelor of Medicine and Bachelor of Surgery degree from Mymensingh Medical College under the University of Dhaka, Bangladesh.
+He holds an MBBS degree from Mymensingh Medical College in Bangladesh.
+He undertook his residency in paediatrics from Armed Forces Medical College (AFMC) in Pune, India.
 He completed his Master of International Public Health from University of Sydney, Australia and Master of Business Administration from University of Canberra, Australia.

 Political career

 Before entering politics, he was a pediatrician, public health researcher and a technical advisor.

 Dorji is a founding member and former president of the Druk Nyamrup Tshogpa.

 He participated in the 2008 and 2013 elections.
 He was elected to the National Assembly of Bhutan in the 2018 elections for the Lingmukha Toedwang constituency.
 He received 3,154 votes and defeated Sonam Wangyel Wang, a candidate of DPT.

 On 3 November, Lotay Tshering formally announced his cabinet structure and Tandi was named as Foreign Minister for Bhutan.
 On 7 November 2018, he was sworn in as Foreign Minister for Bhutan in the cabinet of Prime Minister Lotay Tshering.

+During his time as Foreign Minister, Dorji called for climate financing and reaffirmed that Bhutan would comit to carbon neutrality.
+He also advocated for reforms of the UN Security Council, specifically by granting additional permanent seats for India, Japan, an African Union country, and more non-permanent countries.

+In August 2025, the Druk Nyamrup Tshogpa appointed Dorji as interim president of the party.